postmates/PMJSON/README.md

 [Carthage]: https://github.com/carthage/carthage

-PMJSON provides a pure-Swift strongly-typed JSON encoder/decoder as well as a set of convenience methods for converting to/from Foundation plist objects and for decoding JSON structures.
+PMJSON provides a pure-Swift strongly-typed JSON encoder/decoder as well as a set of convenience methods for converting to/from Foundation objects and for decoding JSON structures.

 The entire JSON encoder/decoder can be used without Foundation, by removing the files `ObjectiveC.swift` and `DecimalNumber.swift` from the project.
 The only dependency the rest of the project has is on `Darwin`, for `strtod()` and `strtoll()`.
-The file `ObjectiveC.swift` adds convenience methods for translating between `JSON` values and Foundation plist-compatible objects as well as decoding from an `NSData`, and `DecimalNumber.swift` adds convenience accessors for converting values into `NSDecimalNumber`.
+The file `ObjectiveC.swift` adds convenience methods for translating between `JSON` values and Foundation objects as well as decoding from an `NSData`, and `DecimalNumber.swift` adds convenience accessors for converting values into `NSDecimalNumber`.

 ## Usage